|

 addiction to nicotine, and overcoming

-the habit of always reaching for a cigarette
+the habit of always reaching for a tobacco

 of reaching out to God in prayer.